bunkahle/PILasOPENCV/README.md

     cv2.waitKey(0)

 # Attention:
 This is a very unstable development version.
 Use with care.
-Not much testing has been done to it.
+Not much testing has been done to it though tests have been done.
+They can be found in the tests directory.

 # TO DO:
-ImageFilter, ImageFont, ImageChops, are not implemented yet.
+ImageFont is not implemented yet.

-ImageMode, ImageColor, ImageDraw are implemented but have not been fully tested.
+ImageMode, ImageColor, ImageDraw are, ImageFilter, ImageChops are implemented but have not been fully tested.
-Some functions are missing and are not implemented.
+Some functions/methods of these classes are missing and are not implemented though.
 If you want to import them, import them with:

     import PILasOPENCV as ImageMode
     import PILasOPENCV as ImageColor
     import PILasOPENCV as ImageDraw
+    import PILasOPENCV as ImageFilter
+    import PILasOPENCV as ImageChops

 If you want to fork this project, feel free to do so.
 Give me a message in case you are forking and improving the code. abunkahle@t-online.de